open-mmlab/mmagic/README.md

 ## 📖 Introduction

-MMEditing is an open-source image and video editing&generating toolbox based on PyTorch.
+MMagic is an open-source image and video editing&generating toolbox based on PyTorch.
 It is a part of the [OpenMMLab](https://openmmlab.com/) project.

-Currently, MMEditing support multiple image and video generation/editing tasks.
+Currently, MMagic support multiple image and video generation/editing tasks.

 https://user-images.githubusercontent.com/12782558/217152698-49169038-9872-4200-80f7-1d5f7613afd7.mp4